jenkinsci/bom/README.md

 ## PCT

-The CI build tries running the [Plugin Compatibility Tester (PCT)](https://github.com/jenkinsci/plugin-compat-tester/) on the particular combination of plugins being managed by the BOM.
+The CI build can run the [Plugin Compatibility Tester (PCT)](https://github.com/jenkinsci/plugin-compat-tester/) on the particular combination of plugins being managed by the BOM.
 This catches mutual incompatibilities between plugins (as revealed by their `JenkinsRule` tests)